xMestas/ctfWriteups/README.md

-Here is where I will store my CTF scripts for my record and your education.
+Here is where I will publicly store some of my CTF scripts for my record and your education.